Arcadia Management Area

 Owls cannot rotate their eyes, but they have very flexible necks that allow their heads to rotate up to 270 degrees.

 More than 150 bird species have been recorded on Block Island alone, many of them passing through during their first fall and spring migrations.

-ASRI’s Environmental Education Center, a state-of-the art natural history museum and aquarium, offers family and school programs, guided tours, nature walks and more.
-The center's interactive exhibits feature local habitats and offer many fun ways to enjoy nature.
+ASRI’s Environmental Education Center, a state-of-the-art natural history museum and aquarium, offers family and school programs, guided tours, nature walks and more.
+The center's interactive exhibits feature local habitats and offers many fun ways to enjoy nature.
 1401 Hope St., Bristol, www.asri.org

 Hathaway Library at the Audubon Society of Rhode Island has a CD-ROM detailing many North American birds and other birding reference materials including natural history and environmental books, video and audio tapes, magazines, journals and a knowledgeable volunteer staff.
 12 Saunderson Rd., Smithfield, www.asri.org